Sibling StrifeAuthor: Gwen Miller

 Strife between siblings … it’s enough to weaken even the stoutest of hearts.

-I have often tried to identify the root of conflict between two of my sons.
-Was it the age difference between them.
-Were they lacking individual attention.
-Could it be the younger one was overly sensitive.
-Or maybe the older one was overbearing.
+I have often tried to identify the root of the conflict between two of my sons.
+Was it the age difference between them?
+Were they lacking individual attention?
+Could it be the younger one was overly sensitive?
+Or maybe the older one was overbearing?

 As I prayed and searched for wisdom, I became aware of the root cause of strife.
 It is pride.

 Pride is an attitude of arrogance or self-importance.
 Pride seeks its own way and is selfish.
 Right away a light went on for me.
 I no longer needed to hear who started it or who did what to whom; I could focus on the root of the problem.